Continuing To Be Me (C2bMe) is a psychological treatment program for people living in residential aged care homes in South Western Sydney.

 Individuals with co-morbid mental health issues alongside dementia or with a disability will be assessed for eligibility.

-Mental health professionals provide short-term therapies through group sessions or individual clinical care to residents of aged care facilities.
+Mental health professionals provide short-term therapies through group sessions or individual clinical care to residents of aged care homes.

-An integrated team approach involving GPs, RACF staff, carers and families helps to deliver care needs that are evidence based.
+An integrated team approach involving GPs, RACH staff, carers and families helps to deliver care needs that are evidence based.

-Continuing to be Me at home” ([email protected]) helps older Australians struggling with mental wellbeing and isolation caused by the COVID-19 pandemic and extended lockdowns.
+C2bMe@Home helps older Australians struggling with mental wellbeing and isolation caused by the COVID-19 pandemic and extended lockdowns.
 The program is delivered to people who need it from the comfort of their own home either face to face or via telehealth.
-The free [email protected] program aims to make a real difference for the seniors that have been impacted by the pandemic.
+The free C2bMe@Home program aims to make a real difference for the seniors that have been impacted by the pandemic.

 How to access C2bMe